Impact of eCommerce: The Growth Story of Online Sales

 For example, suppose you wanted to buy a shirt from a company that sells its clothes only online.
 You might not be sure about the fittings and decide against it.
 But suppose you could go to a physical store of the same shirt company, try out a few shirts and get your sizes.
 Then you could order as many shirts as you want, and whenever you want, since you are already familiar with its shirts!

-Brick and mortar stores have been there since the beginning of time and while online sales reduce the final cost of many items, and makes it more convenient for the next-gen shoppers, sometimes, physical stores are our go-to places.
+Brick and mortar stores have been there since the beginning of time and while online sales reduce the final cost of many items, and make it more convenient for the next-gen shoppers, sometimes, physical stores are our go-to places.
 As for the future of the retail industry, only time will tell who gets to take a bigger piece of the pie and to what extend the impact of ecommerce on brick and mortar was good or bad.
 If you are looking to scrape ecommerce data contact PromptCloud.